 Medications are a common contributor to dizziness and ataxia.
 Centrally acting medications (antidepressants, seizure medications), and drugs that affect blood pressure are the most common sources.

-Psychogenic dizziness is uncommon in small children but is frequent in aldolescents.
+Psychogenic dizziness is uncommon in small children but is frequent in adolescents.

 In the study of Riina et al (2005), 6 of 119 were diagnosed with psychogenic dizziness.
 Depression, conversion and somatization have been reported as the most common causes.
 (Emeriglu et al, 2004).
 In the author's experience, historical findings suggesting psychogenicity are inability to attend school in spite of a lack of objective findings on physical examination, and observation of unusual interactions with parents.
-Referral to adolsecent psychiatry can be very helpful.
+Referral to adolescent psychiatry can be very helpful.
 Erbeck et al (2006) reported 10% of their 50 pediatric dizzy patients had "psychogenic vertigo".

 Anxiety syndromes and panic syndrome often respond to treatment with benzodiazepines, but usually require larger doses than the amounts used for vestibular suppression.

 At all ages, about 10-30% patients with dizziness will go undiagnosed or be diagnosed with a disorder that cannot be confirmed or localized with any objective methodology.
 In series with lower frequencies reported that this, one can often find that the authors used vaguely defined diagnoses as a substitute.
 Migraine associated vertigo is particularly problematic as migraine is a common condition in the population at large (about 10%).
 Similarly, post-traumatic vertigo is often unlocalized dizziness under another name.
 A recent trend is to diagnose "PPPD" in patients with chronic dizziness lacking an objective finding.
 These patients usually need to be followed more closely than patients in whom a clear diagnosis is available.
 Empirical trials of medication, psychiatric consultation, and vestibular physical therapy may be helpful options.
 We don't think that psychoactive drugs should be used in children to any great extent, and if they are, they should be supervised by a psychiatrist.